vue-land/vue-land.github.io/docs/faq/blank-page-in-production.md

 Even if your application is working in development, there may still be warnings.
 Any warnings during dev need to be fixed, as they may lead to failures in production.

+The browser console allows messages to be filtered by log level.
+Make sure you haven't turned off warnings or errors.

 If you're seeing JavaScript errors in production then those likely have the same underlying cause as the blank page.
 Those need to be investigated and debugged.
 The section [Run the production build locally](#run-the-production-build-locally) below is probably the most relevant in that scenario.

 If you're seeing `404` errors for loading files then see the section [Check your `base` path](#check-your-base-path).